MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-service-configuration-in-system-center-2016.md

 ms.topic: article
 author: jyothisuri
 ms.author: jsuri
-manager: evansma
+manager: mkluck
 ---

 # Using Get Service Configuration activity

 The Get Service Configuration activity is used in a runbook to return all service configurations on the VMM management server that meet the filtering criteria.

-The activity publishes all of the data from the required and optional properties into published data.
+The activity publishes all the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

 ## Required properties